-The 2020 City Property Tax bills will be mailed out today (10/19/20).
+The 2021 City Property Tax bills will be mailed out the week of October 25, 2021.
 You will notice a difference in our bills this year.
 Your bill will look very similar to the County bills since they are coming out in a sealed mailer instead of an envelope.
 The bill does say up in the left hand corner City of Winchester so that you can distinguish between the City and County.

 After December 4th, a 10% penalty is assessed.